 If your child has COVID-19 symptoms:

-- Your child will not be allowed to go to school, camp or child care if they have any COVID-19 symptoms.
+• Your child should stay home if they are sick.
 You can find out if your child has COVID-19 by getting them tested.

-- If the test is positive, then you and your family should stay isolated from others so that you do not spread the disease.
+• If the test is positive, then you will need to keep your child home and away from others so that they do not spread the disease.
+The Centers for Disease control recommends staying home for at least 5 days.

-- If the test is negative, your child can return to school, camp, or child care once their symptoms resolve.
+• If the test is negative, your child can return to school, camp, or child care once their symptoms resolve and according to their policies.
+If an antigen test is negative, consider taking another in 24-48 hours as testing too early may miss cases.

 If your child has been exposed to COVID-19:

-- Your child may have been exposed if they spent time in close contact or indoors with a person who has COVID-19 (or who got sick soon after).
-Even if your child is not sick, your child should get tested.
+• Your child may have been exposed if they spent time in close contact or indoors with a person who has COVID-19 (or who got sick soon after).
+Even if your child is not sick, your child should get tested as soon as possible after the exposure and again 3-5 days after exposure .

 Places to get tested for COVID-19